erdalkaraca/geospace/README.md

 1.  **Connect a Workspace:**
     *   In the Workspace tab click on the folder icon "Load workspace folder" and choose a local folder to use as your workspace.
 This folder will be saved and restored when you reload geo!space.
-    *   Connecting a workspace will automatically generate a project structure if it is not recognized as a geo!space workspace.

 2.  **Configure AI Assistant (Optional):**
-    *   Edit the generated `.geospace/settings.json` file within your workspace.
-This file allows you to configure the AI assistant's behavior.
+    *   Open settings editor using the settings button in the upper right corner.
+This editor allows you to configure the AI assistant's behavior.

 3.  **Opening Files:**
     *   `.geospace` files: These are map files.
 Double-click to open them in the map editor.